 The Market Place, Wallingford, Berkshire

 The architectural and historic interest of this church lies principally in the late-eighteenth century façade, facing towards the Market Place.
-The rest of the church is a 1950s rebuilding.
+The rest is a 1950s rebuilding.

 The front façade of the church is of glazed brickwork in header bond with red brick dressings.
 It is framed by giant Tuscan pilasters of rubbed red brick and a moulded brick dentil cornice, more early-mid eighteenth century than late-eighteenth century in character.
 Two large arched upper windows with glazing bar sashes.
 The façade has been altered, to its detriment, by the addition of the porch and by the rebuilding of the parapet.
 A drawing of the earlier appearance of the facade appears in Stell/RCHME, p.17.